|Mandatory Gear List (50k & 25k)|

 - The cut off for the 50km is 10 hours.

 - There are 2 checkpoint cut offs.
-Checkpoint 1 is at Charlotte Pass turnaround, participants must make this point in 5hrs and 15mins i.e. 2:15pm.
+Checkpoint 1 is at Charlotte Pass at the end of the first lap, participants must make this point in 5hrs and 15mins i.e. 1:15pm.
 The distance to this checkpoint is 26.5km, and will require participants to average 11.53min/km pace.
 Checkpoint 2 is the finish line.
 Participants must make this checkpoint by 7pm, thus giving the last participants through checkpoint 1, 4hrs and 45mins to finish the final 23.5km (i.e. averaging a pace no slower than 12.08min/km).

 Is there a minimum age